luord/luord.github.io/content/pages/work.md

 If this sounds like something you need a(n extra) hand with, [hit me up][contact], or if you want details on my experience, it's [here][cv].

-Small disclaimer: I'm happy to help any team that comes my way with any issues the team might be facing, but I must confess that while I enjoy UX work, I prefer core business logic or infrastructure and architecture work a little bit more.

 [contact]: {filename}/pages/contact.md
 [cv]: {filename}/pages/cv.md